 “Passion.”, said Scotty starting things off, “I’ve been a Tartan Army member for over 16 years and I’ll support anything Scottish, men’s football, women’s football, Andy Murray in the tennis, anything.
 To get me to a women’s game wouldn’t be too hard but we need that moment or hero.
 That James McFadden scoring that goal against France and from there build momentum with a need for mainstream media to lead that charge.
 For Chris it came down to one word, “Success, I think is a big thing, it will solidify it and would get me more interested as being the thing you want to follow.”

 “I don’t want to have to force my daughters into joining the Tartan Army, I mean I will!” says Kris, “but quadrupling the attendance at Hampden was massive, they just need to keep putting it out there, making it accessible and making it visible.
 They will get the fans.
 As Scott says at the end of the day you’re in the Tartan Army and you support Scotland irrespective of who it is.”

 I thanked the boys for taking part in the impromptu interrogation and we drank the afternoon away as the rest of our group trickled through over the course of the day.

-Later than night Scotland won 2-1 against the Cypriots and the following day in Nice our women’s side lost 2-1 to the Auld Enemy.
+Later that night Scotland won 2-1 against the Cypriots and the following day in Nice our women’s side lost 2-1 to the Auld Enemy.
 The hangover’s had set in and so viewings were done independently at home but the WhatsApp was buzzing with opinion.
-A few days later the men’s side lost 3-0 to Belgium and now I find myself sitting in Edinburgh Airport giving this once last proof read before starting my own World Cup journey.
+A few days later the men’s side lost 3-0 to Belgium and now I find myself sitting in Edinburgh Airport giving this one last proof read before starting my own World Cup journey.

 The Tartan Army are a captive audience, they can be mobilised, and some of them have been, so in the next instalment of this story I’ll be in Rennes as Scotland take on former World Champions Japan in their second ever World Cup game.